-18.6.4 Context $binder_1 \dots binder_n$
+19.6.4 Context $binder_1$ ... $binder_n$

-Declares variables according to the given binding context, which might use implicit generalization (see 18.4).
+Declares variables according to the given binding context, which might use implicit generalization (see 19.4).

+'''

-18.6.5 Typeclasses Transparent, Opaque $ident_1 \ldots ident_n$
+19.6.5 Typeclasses Transparent, Opaque ident_1 \dots ident_n

+'''

 This commands defines the transparency of $ident_1 \dots ident_n$ during type class resolution.
 It is useful when some constants prevent some unifications and make resolution fail.
 It is also useful to declare constants which should never be unfolded during proof-search, like fixpoints or anything which does not look like an abbreviation.
-This can additionally speed up proof search as the typeclass map can be indexed by such rigid constants (see 8.13.1).
+This can additionally speed up proof search as the typeclass map can be indexed by such rigid constants (see 8.9.1).
 By default, all constants and local variables are considered transparent.
 One should take care not to make opaque any constant that is used to abbreviate a type, like relation $A := A \rightarrow A \rightarrow Prop$ .

-This is equivalent to Hint Transparent, Opaque ident : typeclass\instances.
+This is equivalent to Hint Transparent, Opaque ident: typeclass\instances.

+'''

-18.6.6 Typeclasses eauto := [debug] [dfs | bfs] [depth]
+19.6.6 Typeclasses eauto := [debug] [dfs | bfs] [depth]

+'''